thedanwood/Web-Scraper-Application/README.md

 It has been made with dependency injection applied and using an n-tier architecture with application, service, data-access and domain layers in an attempt to separate the concerns as best as I can.

-Adjust connection string in app.settings if necessaryu then execute command “update-database” in the package manager console on the data access layer to create and populate the tables in the database then run project in visual studio.
+Adjust connection string in application/appsettings.json if necessaryu then execute command “update-database” in the package manager console on the data access layer to create and populate the tables in the database then run project in visual studio.

 If I had more time I would have: